redsuperbat/telegram-notifier/README.md

 # Telegram Notifier

-This bot listens to my private kafka instance for events regarding starting chats and notifies me when someone started a new one.
+This bot subscribes to an eventstore instance listening to events and notifies me when someone started a chat.